rockstartraders/Covid-Track-v2/README.md

 <br/>
 <br/>

+<h3 style='color:red'>Note:</h3>

-> This is just a personal project of mine if you want to give this a try please feel free to download the .apk file listed via this repository.
+> This is just a personal project of mine, if ever you want to give this a try please feel free to download the .apk file listed via this repository.

 <br/>
 <br/>

-#### **Here is a screenshot of the project I created :**
+#### *Here are the screenshots of the project page I created :*
 <br/>
 <br/>